 A short walk away, you’ll find the vegan Gratitude Restaurant, listed as one of the best vegan restaurants on Foursquare.
 Louis Hotel also deserves a mention as offering the best vegan brunch in town right in the city center.

-If you’d like a break from Bavarian cuisine, my personal favorite restaurant in Munich is the Bib Gourmand-listed M-Bellville in Schwabing, which serves French bistro food and natural wine at excellent prices.
+If you’d like a break from Bavarian cuisine, my personal favorite restaurant in Munich is the Bib Gourmand-listed M-Bellville (Permanently Closed) in Schwabing, which serves French bistro food and natural wine at excellent prices.

 If you’re looking for bars, the Glochenbachviertel is full of trendy bars and nightclubs, as well as a strong gay scene.
 Munich is also famous for its high-end nightclubs such as P1 or Ksar, which are often frequented by local celebrities.
 Substanz is a nice bar if you’re looking for a more low-key location with regular live music and improv shows.